qhwa/word-info/README.md

 340
 ```

-`340` means this word is the top 340 frequently used words.
+`340` means this word is the last one of top 340 frequently used words.

 ### ARPABET pronunciation